The Hunger Games: Mockingjay – Part 2: Home media

 The Hunger Games: Mockingjay – Part 2 was released on Digital HD on March 8, 2016, and was followed by a Blu-ray and DVD release on March 22, 2016.
 It topped the home video sales chart for the week ending on March 27, 2016.
+The film made a revenue of $49.1 million from home media sales with 2.9 million units sold, making it the ninth best-selling title of 2016.
 The entire Hunger Games series was released on 4K UHD Blu-Ray on November 8, 2016.

 Reception

 Box office

 The Hunger Games: Mockingjay – Part 2 fell short of expectations at the box office.
-It grossed a total of $281.7 million in the United States and Canada, and $376.6 million in other countries, for a worldwide total of $653.4 million.
+It grossed a total of $281.7 million in the United States and Canada, and $379.7 million in other countries, for a worldwide total of $661.4 million.
 Its worldwide opening of $247.2 million is the 27th-highest of all time.
-It is the lowest-grossing film in The Hunger Games film series, and the ninth-highest-grossing film of 2015, Lionsgate's co-chairman Rob Friedman blamed the impact of the November 2015 Paris attacks as well as Star Wars: Episode VII – The Force Awakens for the film's underwhelming performance in certain European countries and in the U.S. and Canada, further blaming the latter for cutting the film's North American gross by as much as $50–100 million.
+It is the second lowest-grossing film in The Hunger Games film series, following the release of the prequel The Hunger Games: The Ballad of Songbirds and Snakes, and the ninth-highest-grossing film of 2015, Lionsgate's co-chairman Rob Friedman blamed the impact of the November 2015 Paris attacks as well as Star Wars: Episode VII – The Force Awakens for the film's underwhelming performance in certain European countries and in the U.S. and Canada, further blaming the latter for cutting the film's North American gross by as much as $50–100 million.
 Deadline Hollywood, noted that Mockingjay – Part 2 had the lowest opening among the series and was already grossing behind Mockingjay – Part 1 by $32.7 million or 12% before The Force Awakens even opened.
 Deadline also stated that the November attacks in Paris did not noticeably affect the European release of Mockingjay – Part 2.
 In China the film notably grossed a disappointing $21.5 million, which the studio blamed on the competition with The Martian and Spectre, along with Taiwanese film Our Times.
 Deadline Hollywood calculated the net profit of the film to be $134.3 million, when factoring together all expenses and revenues for the film.